mrider007/animated-components/readme.md

 Text

 ## props
-color (optional): Sets the color of the component.
-Available values: primary, secondary, success, danger, warning, info. className children
+onClick (function): The function to call when the button is clicked. disabled (boolean): Disables the button. variant (string): The button style, one of solid, outline, or ghost. color (string): The button color, one of primary, secondary, success, danger, warning, or info. size (string): The size of the button, one of xs, sm, md, lg, or xl. motionVariant (string): A predefined motion animation for the button (fadeIn is the default).

 ## Example Usage
 import { Button } from 'my-animated-components';